Acr0most/go-restful/README.md

 # about
-This package provides functionality to generate rest routes mapped to your own handler.
+This package provides functionality to generate rest APIs.

+You can create your restful API with a given model and the matching database connection.
+There is no need for create the handling or write new routes and same code over and over again.

 # features
 - generate restful api endpoints with your custom handler